Graphic & Interactive Design

 Author: Jordan Cameron

-Two programs at the Tyler School of Art and Architecture have recently received STEM designation from the Department of Education and the Department of Homeland Security, a classification that benefits students while studying at Tyler and when they are ready to enter the workforce.
+Two programs at the Tyler School of Art and Architecture now have a new designation -- STEM program, which benefits students while studying at Tyler and when they are ready to enter the workforce.

-Both the Metals/Jewelry/CAD-CAM (MJCC) program and the Graphic and Interactive Design (GAID) program underwent reviews with Temple’s Office of Institutional Research and Assessment to identify new Classification of Instructional Program (CIP) Codes that better represented their programs, and both were reclassified as STEM programs.
+Both the Metals/Jewelry/CAD-CAM (MJCC) program and the Design and Illustration Department underwent reviews with Temple University’s Office of Institutional Research and Assessment to identify new categorizations that reflect greater integration of technology in arts curriculums.

 “This new status elevates the program's academic rigor and enhances the educational experience by improving access to cutting-edge technology and expanding research opportunities, thereby enriching the learning environment with the integration of CAD technologies throughout our entire curriculum,” explained Doug Bucci, Assistant Professor and Program Head of MJCC